another2020githubuser/thepyphone/README.md

 * Dedicated home phone.
 Only give your number to your closest friends.
 * Dedicated 2FA phone.
 No SIM, so SIM jacking is not possible.
 * Dedicated business line.
 Compartmentalize your personal and business personas.
-## Network
-The PyPhone works over Ethernet or Wi-Fi.
-I prefer Ethernet, if you use Ethernet then you can power off the Wi-Fi radio.
 ## VNC Friendly
 The PyPhone works great over VNC.
 I typically connect from my Desktop to the PyPhone.
 A side benefit of this is I can type my SMS on my Desktop keyboard.
 I can type far faster on a full size keyboard than on a mobile phone keyboard.
 ## Code Status